vitest-dev/eslint-plugin-vitest/docs/rules/require-local-test-context-for-concurrent-snapshots.md

+# vitest/require-local-test-context-for-concurrent-snapshots

-# Require local Test Context for concurrent snapshot tests (`vitest/require-local-test-context-for-concurrent-snapshots`)
+📝 Require local Test Context for concurrent snapshot tests.

 💼⚠️ This rule is enabled in the ✅ `recommended` config.
 This rule _warns_ in the 🌐 `all` config.